metriccoders/metriccoders_notebooks/README.md

 ## Description
 This repository contains Python notebooks and programs focused on Machine Learning, Natural Language Processing and Artificial Intelligence.
 It is designed to provide hands-on experience and demonstrate the practical applications of various Machine Learning algorithms.

-## Target 5000 Notebooks
-The target is to reach 5000 notebooks and Python programs collectively in sklearn or scikit learn library, pytorch, tensorflow, keras and other ML libraries.

 ## Table of Contents
 1. [Installation](#installation)